cgrates/cgrates/docs/configuration.rst

 ---------------------------------
 Organized into configuration sections.
 All configuration options come with defaults and we have tried our best to choose the best ones for a minimum of efforts necessary when running.

-Bellow is the default configuration file which comes hardcoded into cgr-engine.
+Bellow is the default configuration file which comes hardcoded into cgr-engine, most of them being explained and exemplified there.

 ::

  [global]
  # ratingdb_type = redis 			# Rating subsystem database: <redis>.
  # ratingdb_host = 127.0.0.1 			# Rating subsystem database host address.
  # ratingdb_port = 6379 			# Rating subsystem port to reach the database.
  # ratingdb_name = 10 				# Rating subsystem database name to connect to.
  # ratingdb_user =		 		# Rating subsystem username to use when connecting to database.
  # ratingdb_passwd =				# Rating subsystem password to use when connecting to database.